grafana/agent/docs/configuration/integrations/integrations-next/_index.md

       [enable: <boolean> | default = true]

       # Specifies the metrics instance name to send metrics to.
 Instance
-      # names are located at metrics.configs[].name from the top-level config.
+      # names are located at metrics.configs[].name from the top-level shared.
       # The instance must exist.
       #
       # As it is common to use the name "default" for your primary instance,